ahopkins/sanic-jwt/README.md

 JSON Web Tokens for [Sanic](https://github.com/channelcat/sanic) applications.
 This project was heavily inspired by [Flask JWT](https://github.com/mattupstate/flask-jwt) and [Django Rest Framework JWT](https://github.com/getBlimp/django-rest-framework-jwt).

-_NOTE: This project (as of Sept 2017) is still in active development.
-Not all features are yet implemented.
-Getting close though.
-Then it will be time for some candy and better documentation/examples._

 ## Getting Started

 Install from pypi using: